-Tie-Dyed Snowflake Craft
+Coffee Filter Snowflake Suncatcher Craft

 Your child may want to just use a couple colors to add splashes of color to their finished snowflake, or they may choose to cover the entire surface for a more vibrant coffee filter suncatcher.

 Then use the spray bottle to generously spray each one.
 The paper towels will help contain the mess.
 (My son loves using his squirt gun sprayer from this Qixels set.)

-The water will cause the colors to spread and blend together.
+The water will cause the colors to quickly spread and blend together.
 This was one of my son’s favorite parts of this craft.

 Once they are dry, fold the coffee filters in half.
 Then fold them in half again, and one more time.
 Use scissors to cut out your snowflakes.

 I love how the coffee filter suncatcher my daughter colored in a rainbow pattern turned out.
 It reminds me of a classic tie-dye shirt.

-More Snowflake Crafts:
+More Kids Snowflake Crafts: